Current Research

 Conroy, H., E.R.
 Hotchkiss, K.M.
 Cawley, K. Goodman, R.O.
 Hall, J.B.
 Jones, W.M.
 Wollheim, & D. Butman.
 2023.
 Seasonality Drives Carbon Emissions along a Stream Network.
 Journal of Geophysical Research – Biogeosciences 128: e2023JG007439.

-Iannucci, F.M., K. Olson, M.E.
-Muscarella, E.R.
-Hotchkiss, & J.B.
-Jones.
-Temperature and flow control organic matter metabolism in boreal headwater streams.
-In Preparation.
+Iannucci, F.M., J.B.
+Jones, K. Olson, M.E.
+Muscarella, & E.R.
+Hotchkiss.
+2024.
+Temperature and flow control organic carbon metabolism in boreal headwater streams.
+Journal of Geophysical Research – Biogeosciences 10: e2024JG008281.

 Hydrologic connectivity and carbon fluxes in wetland-dominated catchments

 Worldwide, low-lying areas once rich in forested wetlands have been converted to agricultural production after draining and filling.
 Prior to their loss, the wetlands reduced flooding through water storage, provided downstream environments with an important energy source in the form of dissolved organic carbon, and played a critical role in regional carbon budgets.
 This research will test how spatiotemporal changes in surface and subsurface hydrology govern carbon dynamics in wetland-rich landscapes.
 Using coupled empirical and modeling components, we will quantify: (1) dynamics of surface water connections and surface-subsurface exchange at wetland and catchment scales; and (2) consequent hydrologic influences on wetland- and catchment-scale carbon dynamics.
 The study sites are on the Delmarva Peninsula of Maryland.
 Our research will integrate hydrologic sciences, ecosystem ecology, biogeochemistry, and restoration science; and ultimately, help inform wetland restoration and land management across the coastal plain region.
 Collaborators: DL McLaughlin, ER Hotchkiss, DT Scott, K Wardinski, C López Lloreda, & N Corline (Virginia Tech); CN Jones (University of Alabama); MA Palmer, J Maze, M Williams, & M Gonsior (University of Maryland).
 "Collaborative Research - Hydrologic Connectivity and Water Storage as Drivers of Carbon Export and Emissions from Wetland-Dominated Catchments" - funded by NSF DEB.
-Funding period: 2019-2023.
+Funding period: 2019-2025.

 Wardinski, K.M., E.R.
 Hotchkiss, C.N.
 Jones, D.L.
 McLaughlin, B.D.
 Strahm, & D.T.
 Scott.
 2022.
 Water soluble organic matter from soils at the terrestrial-aquatic interface in wetland-dominated landscapes.
 Journal of Geophysical Research – Biogeosciences 127: e2022JG006994.